 In my head I’m thinking, “How am I going to sum up the entire Bible in three minutes?
 Do I have one of the Bibles that we use to explain the Gospel to someone in my bag?
 And thirdly, are they both just trying to play my friend and I to get our phone numbers or something?”

-The guy responds by telling us that he has been to a bunch of different churches and started listing off a bunch of denominations.
+The guy responds by telling us that he had been to a bunch of different churches and started listing off a bunch of denominations.
 He told us that he had been to a catholic school and was honestly just confused by it all.
-After all of that, he then says, “Let’s just start in Genesis.
+After all of that, he then said, “Let’s just start in Genesis.
 Tell me what that’s about.”

 At this point, I am thinking, “Dude, there is a LOT in Genesis.
-But I also thought, what if I forget something important, or what if I don’t know as much as I should.”
+But I also had the thought of, “what if I forget something important, or what if I don’t know as much as I should.”